akaasten/my-body-program/content/articles/en/calisthenics-programs/28-day-pilates-wall-challenge-free.md

 Starting the **28-Day Pilates Wall Challenge Free: Transform Your Body** can feel like stepping into uncharted territory.
 It's natural to encounter some hurdles along the way.
 Believe me, I've faced my fair share of challenges, but I also discovered practical solutions that can help you navigate them.
 Here are a few common obstacles and how to overcome them:

 -   **Lack of Time**: Life gets busy, and fitting in a workout can seem daunting.
 To tackle this, consider breaking your routine into shorter sessions.
 Even a quick 15-minute workout can be incredibly effective.
 Consistency matters more than duration!

--   **Boredom with the Routine**: Doing the same exercises daily can feel repetitive.
-To keep things fresh, mix up your sessions.
-Try varying the order of exercises or incorporating different stretches.
-You can also explore new challenges like the [50 push-ups per day](https://example.com/50-push-ups-per-day) to add excitement to your routine.

 -   **Feeling Overwhelmed**: At first, the number of exercises might feel intimidating.
 Remember, it’s okay to take things one step at a time.
 Focus on mastering a few moves before progressing.
 Celebrate small victories to build your confidence.